Touch Me in the Morning (song)

 "Touch Me in the Morning" is a song recorded by Diana Ross on the Motown label.
 It was written by Ron Miller and Michael Masser, and produced by the latter and Tom Baird.
 It was released on May 3, 1973 as the first single from her album of the same name.
 In 1973, it became Ross's second solo No. 1 single on the Billboard Hot 100.

-Background/Recording
+Background and recording

 It was conceived by then-unproven songwriter and producer Michael Masser.
 He had been recruited by Motown CEO Berry Gordy and A&R chief Suzanne de Passe.
 Masser teamed up with the proven ballad lyricist Ron Miller to write it.

 According to Masser, in a video documentary about Ross, she "always tried to push hard to get the vocals right for this particular song", calling it a "draining experience" that resulted in several near-emotional breakdowns when she wasn't up to her abilities.
 It was recorded in the early morning hours, as was her custom after she began raising her children.
 In a Barbara Walters Mother's Day interview special, her second-oldest daughter, Tracee Ellis Ross, said Diana would put them to bed and record all night, in order to wake her children and send them to school the next morning.